-George is rated in Chambers and Partners for International Arbitration and Professional Liability and in The Legal 500 for International Arbitration and Commercial Litigation.
-He is described as "one to watch", "clever and approachable", a "fast-rising junior" who picks up the "key legal issues very quickly" and a junior who is "well attuned to the client's commercial imperatives."
+George is rated in Chambers and Partners and the Legal 500 for International Commercial Arbitration, Commercial Litigation, Professional Liability and Professional Disciplinary work.
+He is noted for his “real intellect”, being "an absolute pleasure to work with", an “up-and-coming star" who picks up the "key legal issues very quickly" and a junior who "really stands out for his commercial approach."

 In addition, in 2012 George was named as one of ten ‘Stars of the Bar’ in a survey by Legal Week, having previously been named in the 2010 version as a ‘Highly Commended’ Junior.

 George is on the Executive Committee of COMBAR (the Commercial Bar Association) and was Chairman of Junior COMBAR from 2011 to 2013.

 Commercial: George’s experience of commercial litigation and arbitration encompasses a wide variety of domestic and international disputes.
 His experience ranges from construction related disputes, to conflicts of law/jurisdictional issues, insurance and reinsurance, commodities and civil fraud.

 Financial Services: George is also developing a particular expertise in financial services claims – whether acting for or against financial institutions, banks, individual financial services practitioners or regulatory bodies.
 George has experience of financial markets having worked as an intern analyst at a major bank in the City and from his LLM in New York which included courses on corporate finance and accounting.